webplatform/docs/tutorials/using_css_multiple_background/index.md

 }}
 {{Summary_Section|This article focuses on another interesting CSS feature: how to use multiple backgrounds with CSS3.}}
 {{Tutorial
-|Content=Our journey to the world of CSS3 shadows continues.
-Today we will focus on another interesting feature — how to use multiple backgrounds with CSS3.
+|Content=This article focuses on another interesting CSS feature — how to use multiple backgrounds with CSS3.

 == Backgrounds composition ==

 There are many reasons why you may need to create a composition of multiple images to build you background.
-I think the most important are the following ones:
+These are some of the most important:
 * to reduce the bandwidth usage if the sum of sizes of separate images is less than the size of an image with merged layers (especially if your image contains repeating patterns), and
 * to provide a way for independent manipulations on different layers (for example if you are going to implement some parallax effect).
-I believe you may have other reasonable arguments.
+There are other reasonable cases that call for background composition.

 === Classic approach ===
 So we need to build a multi-layered background by placing some images on top of others.
 How this problem is usually solved?
 It is really easy: just create a container (like a div element) for each of the images you have and add a background for it using a CSS rule.
 Next you insert one container into another or place them in a row and apply corresponding positioning CSS rules.

 Here is a simple sample:

 <syntaxhighlight lang="html5">